ManiaticDevs/MDGL/README.md

 A graphics library built by ManiaticDevs.

-You can use it to build games using coords in VS2022 Community Edition
+You can use it to build games using coordinate skills and mapping skills (which nobody has) in VS2022 Community Edition